Chicago braces for first teacher strike in a generation

 Earlier this year, he pushed through a longer school day, but the union is opposed to other proposed reforms, including tougher teacher evaluations tied to student test scores and giving principals wide latitude in hiring.

-“We were told that we were going to get a proposal that would answer some of our biggest issues, and it did not,” Lewis told reporters after talks ended for the day.

-Chicago School Board President David Vitale issued a one-sentence statement saying negotiators had a “good meeting” on Friday.
-Neither side gave details of the remaining differences.

-The union has said it wants more than the 8 percent pay raise over four years that Chicago offered.
+The union also wants more than the 8 percent pay raise over four years that Chicago is offering.
 The school district says it cannot afford concessions as it is running a large budget deficit and major credit rating agencies have downgraded its debt rating.

-The threatened walkout, which would be one of the largest labor actions nationwide in recent years, comes at an awkward time for Emanuel’s former boss, Obama, who spent much of his adult life in Chicago and owns a house in the city.
+The threatened walkout, the first in Chicago in 25 years and one of the largest labor actions nationwide in recent years, comes at an awkward time for Emanuel’s former boss, President Barack Obama, who spent much of his adult life in Chicago and owns a house in the city.

-Obama and his fellow Democrats facing voters on November 6 are counting on unions such as teachers to get out the vote across the country in a close election.
+Obama and his fellow Democrats facing voters on November 6 are counting on unions such as teachers to get out the vote around the country in a close election.

-Chicago’s public school system, the third largest in the country behind those of New York and Los Angeles, has more than 400,000 students enrolled.
+Chicago’s public school system, the third-largest in the country behind New York and Los Angeles, has more than 400,000 students enrolled.

 Both sides in Chicago agree the city’s public schools need fixing.
 The city’s fourth-grade and eighth-grade students lag national averages in a key test of reading ability, according to the U.S. Department of Education.

-Emanuel, a tough negotiator called a bully by the teachers’ union, wants to close schools, expand non-union charter schools, and let corporations and philanthropies run some schools.
-He also wants principals to be able to hire whom they want, and wants to use standardized test results to evaluate teachers.
+Emanuel, a tough negotiator called a bully by the teachers union, wants to close schools, expand non-union charter schools, and let corporations and philanthropies run some schools.
+He also wants principals to be able to hire whom they want, and he wants to use standardized test results to evaluate teachers.

 The union wants to shrink class sizes and increase education funding.
 It is suspicious of efforts to erode job protections such as tenure, teacher autonomy and seniority.
 It believes charter schools - which are taxpayer-funded but not subject to all public school regulations - undermine public education.